L'ATELIER ROBERT COANE

 that that knowledge gives.

-But the memory of the artist lives on only in us, who are made of the same impermanent stuff that she was."
+who are made of the same impermanent stuff that she was."

 • • •

 "It's a disease -- being an artist.
-They cannot do anything other than what they are doing." - Terry Dintenfass
+They cannot do anything other than what they are doing." ~ TERRY DINTENFASS

 "I have a compulsion to paint, or draw, or paste, or form, or combine, or twist, or scratch, or scrape, stamp,